stuartshay/terraform-azure-modules/.github/instructions/memory.instruction.md

 - Confirmed best practices for outputs, secrets, and documentation

 ## Notes
 	- .vscode/settings.json is well-configured for Terraform and Azure development
 	- No MCP Server-specific files found in the repo; MCP Server context is via environment variables and language server integration
 	- All module outputs are well-documented and follow Terraform conventions
 	- Recommend keeping .env out of version control and using .env.template for sharing config structure
+	- CKV_AZURE_213, CKV_AZURE_16, CKV_AZURE_13, and CKV_AZURE_88 are required and must not be skipped in .checkov.yaml for App Service modules.
+This compliance documentation should be preserved in future changes.